 Location : Nobéré, South Central Region, Burkina Faso – 28 villages

-General objective: To improve the living conditions and strengthen the resilience of the population of the municipality of Nobéré, by treating in a transversal and sustainable way the causes and repercutions of poverty in the area.
+General objective: Improve the living conditions and strengthen the resilience of the population of the municipality of Nobéré, by addressing in a cross-cutting and sustainable way the causes and impact of poverty in the area.

 Some figures about Nobéré :